matteomessmer/InformationSecurityProject/README.md

 # InformationSecurityProject
 Repo for the project of the Information Security course at UniBZ.
+This repo contains the final report, all the plugins and CMS we exploited (apart from Wordpress) and the main.py which contains all the exploits we implemented.

 # Group Project
 - Giacomo Melacini	15724